-- the rotor speed/temperature combination exceeds the solubility of the gradient material and causes it to precipitate. - the compartment load exceeds the maximum allowable compartment load specified (the average fluid density is greater than 1.2 g/ml).
-See Chapter 2, Operation.
+- the rotor speed/temperature combination exceeds the solubility of the gradient material and causes it to precipitate. - the compartment load exceeds the maximum allowable compartment load specified (average fluid density greater than 1.2 g/ml).
+See page 2-2.

-Failure to reduce rotor speed under these conditions can cause rotor failure.
+Failure to reduce rotor speed under these conditions can cause rotor failure..